pedrolacerda81/php/README.md

 # php
-Application with connection to a MySQL database with all its functionalities implemented.
+A SPA with connection to a MySQL database with all its functionalities implemented.